Best of GO!GO!

 Best of GO!GO! (ベスト オブ ゴー！ゴー！) is a 2006 compilation album by Japanese rock band GO!GO!7188.
-It contains the exclusive track "Kami-sama no Hima Tsubushi."
+It contains the track "Kami-sama no Hima Tsubushi" which, until the 2026 vinyl release of Parade, was exclusive to the album.
 Limited editions were sold with a bonus CD copy of "the legendary ¥100 cassette that was sold before [the band's] debut."
 As part of the promotion of the album, Go!Go! held an exclusive mini-concert on February 14 at the Tower Records in Shibuya for those that had pre-ordered the album.

+Reception

+Musician Yoko Yazawa included Best of GO!GO! in her list of albums which had a big influence on her, highlighting its mixture of rock music with Japanese melodies as well as its relatable lyrics.
+The album charted twelve times on the Oricon chart, reaching a peak position of 12.